Server API¶

 A few points to consider:

-• Use @apiVersion to annotate when an endpoint was first introduced or changed.
-This information will help to automatically create a viewable diff between Isso API versions.
+@apiVersionto annotate when an endpoint was first introduced or changed.
+This information will help to automatically create a viewable diff between Isso API versions.The current documentation for all endpoints should be good enough to copy-paste for your new or changed endpoint.

-• Use @apiQuery for GET query URL-encoded parameters, @apiBody for POST data.
+@apiQueryfor GET query URL-encoded parameters,@apiBodyfor POST data.